Dev-hwang/flutter_foreground_task/README.md

   // ...

   void _startForegroundTask() async {
+    // You can save data using the saveData function. await FlutterForegroundTask.saveData('customData', 'hello');

     _receivePort = FlutterForegroundTask.startService(
       notificationTitle: 'Foreground task is running',
       notificationText: 'Tap to return to the app',